-If a resident of University housing fails to make payments according to the published payment deadline for the term (see Business Office website), a hold will be placed on the person's records.
+If a resident of University housing fails to make payments or enroll in a term payment plan according to the published payment deadline for the term (see Business Office website), a hold will be placed on the person's records.
 Advance registration and enrollment in subsequent terms will not be permitted until the financial obligation is paid in full.